Tishka17/gson-flatten/README.md

 # gson-flatten
+### Library to collapse inner objects when parsing json

-To use library you should add it in gradle:
+1. To use library you should add it in gradle:
 ```gradle
     compile 'org.itishka.gson-flatten:gson-flatten:0.4'
 ```

-Then register it in your gson builder:
+2. Then register it in your gson builder:
 ```java
 final Gson gson = new GsonBuilder()
           .registerTypeAdapterFactory(new FlattenTypeAdapterFactory())
           .create();
 ```
-Then you can use `@Flatten` annotation to get data from embedded objects.
+3. Define your class and use `@Flatten` annotation to get data from embedded objects.
 For example class
 ``` java
 class Weather {
   @Flatten("temperature::min")